Understanding the Autumn Statement 2024

 The above table highlights that there will be a rise in BIK rates for zero emission cars to 1% in 2025-26, 4% rise in 206-27, it also reveals the rate of 7% in 2028-29, and 9% in 2029-30.
 However, company car drivers of plug-in electric vehicles (PHEVs) between 1 & 50g/km, face an increase to 18% in 2028-29, and 19% in 2029-30.
 This shows that there is an emphasis to prevent delaying the transition to zero emission cars.

-Furthermore, for businesses, the extension of incentives for Electric Vehicles in company car tax beyond 2028, along with a favourable Vehicle Excessive Duty differential for fully electric vehicles, signals the new Government’s support for sustainable transport.
+Furthermore, for businesses, the extension of incentives for Electric Vehicles in company car tax beyond 2028, along with a favourable Vehicle Excise Duty differential for fully electric vehicles, signals the new Government’s support for sustainable transport.

 It has also been announced that there will be 2.8% rise in Employer NICS, as it will be rising from 13.8% to 15% in April 2025.
 Whilst the rise in NIC was expected, the rise of 15% was slightly higher than what was predicted by the industry.
 This will lead to increases in salary costs and whole life costs of company cars for employers, with the estimated annual impact for fleet of 100 petrol or diesel vehicles coming to £16,800, however the increase is less for Battery Electric Vehicles (BEVs) due to their lower BIK rates.